Prostate Specific Antigen (PSA) Tests

 Second Survey of Prostate Specific Antigen Tests (PDF 121 Kb)

-Prostate Specific Antigen (PSA) exists in blood in different forms (isoforms).
-It can be bound to other proteins when it is often referred to as complexed, or it can exist on its own, known as free PSA.
+Prostate Specific Antigen (PSA) exists in different forms (isoforms).
+It can be joined to other proteins when it is often referred to as complexed PSA, or it can exist on its own, known as free PSA.

-The PSA tests commonly referred to and used in Prostate Cancer Risk Management are actually total PSA tests.
-This means that they measure free and complexed PSA together to give a representation of all PSA present in the sample.
-Other PSA tests that measure just the free or complexed portion are also available.
+The PSA tests commonly referred to and used in Prostate Cancer Risk Management are total PSA tests.
+This means that they detect both free and complexed PSA to give a measure of all PSA present in the blood sample.

-Free or complexed PSA tests are provided by some laboratories usually in addition to the total PSA test.
-They have often been used as reflex tests following a raised total PSA test result.
-The results are then expressed as the percentage of free PSA compared with the total amount of PSA detected.
-Any results below a cut-off are thought to be suggestive of prostate cancer.
+Free or complexed PSA tests are provided by some laboratories.
+They are often used as follow on tests following a raised total PSA test result.
+The results are reported as the percentage of free PSA compared with the total amount of PSA detected.
+Any results below a cut-off value are thought to be suggestive of prostate cancer.
 These free or complexed PSA tests are designed to be used when the total PSA test result is marginally raised, and not in cases where the total PSA test result is very high and suggestive of advanced prostate cancer.

 How much testing for prostate cancer is taking place in England and Wales?